The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

 \subsubsection{Redshift evolution of the main sequence}

 There is a general consensus about the increasing normalization of the MS with redshift, which is associated with a higher rate of gas accretion onto galaxies in the early Universe.
 However, a possible evolution in the slope of the MS is hard to constrain because of its dependence on the sample selection and the SFR tracer adopted \citep{Speagle+2014}.
 At $z<4$, observations seem to suggest that the MS is characterized by a constant slope that is close to unity when considering $\rm{M_{\star}}<10^{10.5} \rm{M_{\odot}}$ \citep{Whitaker+2014,Tasca+2015,Schreiber+2015,Tomczak+2016,Santini+2017}, suggesting a similarity in the gas accretion histories of galaxies.
 At higher redshifts \citet{Khusanova+2021} investigated the MS using the ALPINE sample, finding no evidence for a change in the MS slope between $z\sim 4.5$ and $z\sim 5.5$.
 Very recently \citet{Popesso+2022,Daddi+2022} investigated the MS evolution in the redshift ranges $0<z<6$ and $0<z<4$ respectively.
 In both cases, they find that at the faint-end the MS has a linear slope that does not change with time, while at large stellar masses the MS bends, with a turn-over mass that is evolving with time.
 They interpret this result as an indication of a transition between a regime where star formation is efficiently sustained by gas accretion to a regime where star formation is suppressed by the interplay between the hot gas in massive halos and central black hole feedback \citep{Popesso+2022}.
-However their turn-over mass is $\rm{Log(M_\star/M_\odot)} \sim 10.9$ at $z \sim 6$ and $\rm{Log(M_\star/M_\odot)} \sim 10.6$ at $z \sim 4$, where the number of simulated galaxies in our volumes is too small for a meaningful comparison.
-Hence, our simulated MS is only sensitive to the regime where observations at $z < 4$ do not expect a significant evolution in the slope and galaxies are found to evolve with a constant SFR per unit stellar mass.
+However their turn-over mass is $\rm{Log(M_\star/M_\odot)} \sim 10.9$ at $z \sim 6$ and $\rm{Log(M_\star/M_\odot)} \sim 10.6$ at $z \sim 4$.
+As it can be seen from the two bottom right panels of Fig. \ref{fig:FigMS}, our simulation predicts zero or very few galaxies with masses above the turn-over mass and, as a consequence, our fit is sensitive to lower mass objects.
+Because of this, our simulation can only sample the regime of stellar masses where observations do not expect a significant evolution in the MS slope and galaxies are found to evolve with a constant SFR per unit stellar mass.